 Under California law, adults 21 or older can use, carry, and grow cannabis (marijuana, weed, pot, etc.).
 Buying cannabis (without a valid physician's recommendation or a county-issued medical marijuana identification card) will become legal under California law for adults 21 or older on January 1, 2018.
 Use of medicinal cannabis is legal under California law if you have a valid physician's recommendation or a valid county-issued medical marijuana identification card.
-To buy medicinal cannabis, you must be 18 or older and have either a valid physician's recommendation, a valid county-issued medical marijuana identification card.
 To buy medicinal cannabis, you must be 18 or older and have either a valid physician's recommendation, a valid county-issued medical marijuana identification card, or be a Primary Caregiver as defined in Health and Safety Code Section 11362.7(d) or 11362.5(e), with a valid physician's recommendation for the patient.
 In addition, consistent with the Compassionate Use Act, you may possess or cultivate any amount that is reasonably related to your current medical needs.
 The new California law, known as the Medicinal and Adult-Use Cannabis Regulation and Safety Act21, includes information about where you can use cannabis, how much you can possess, and the penalties for illegal use.
-For more information, visit: https://leginfo.legislature.ca.gov/faces/billTextClient. html?bill_id=2017201805B94.
+For more information, visit: https://leginfo.legislature.ca.gov/faces/billTextClient. xhtml?bill_id=2017201805894.